scrowder1172/ConferenceFriends/README.md

-# Milestone Project: ConferenceFriends
+# Milestone 06: ConferenceFriends

 ## Hacking With Swift milestone project

-This is a milestone project in Paul Hudson's 100 Days of SwiftUI course.
+This is Milestone 06 in Paul Hudson's 100 Days of SwiftUI course.
 The project creates an iOS app that allows the user to document friends met at a conference event.
 The user can add a photo from their library and reocrd the location of the meeting.

 ## Course Link